How to Get a Job in Product Based Companies?

-Google, Amazon, Facebook and Microsoft.
-Getting into these product-based companies might be your dream job if you are a passionate programmer and you might be aware of the perks, pay, and prestige of these companies.
-Landing a job as a software engineer in these product-based companies will be just like a cakewalk for you if you follow the right approach, go through some good resources to work on your skills these companies are looking for and the most important thing if you at least try to apply for the jobs in these companies.
-You need to go through two steps in order to get into these companies.
+Meta, Microsoft, Amazon, Alphabet, Netflix, and Google…Getting into these product-based companies might be your dream job if you are a passionate programmer and you might be aware of the perks, pay, and prestige of these companies.
+Landing a job as a software engineer in these product-based companies will be just like a cakewalk for you if you follow the right approach, go through some good resources to work on the skills these companies are looking for, and the most important thing if you are at least try to apply for the jobs in these companies.
+You need to go through 2 steps to get into these companies.

 Getting an Interview Call

-- If we talk about the students from some private engineering colleges then we need to say you may have to work hard and put some extra effort to get the call from these companies but don’t be disappointed, if you follow some tips and right approach then you can get the interview calls.
+- If we talk about the students from some private engineering colleges then we need to say you may have to work hard and put some extra effort to get the call from these companies but don’t be disappointed, if you follow some tips and the right approach then you can get the interview calls.

 - If you already have experience in software development then you can directly apply to these companies or get some referrals from employees working in these companies.

 - If you don’t have any experience then first develop your programming skills.
 You can participate in some Hackathons or take some coding challenges on some good sites.
-Some of these websites where you can participate or practice for your coding skills are GeeksforGeeks, HackerRank, CodeChef, CareerCup, LeetCode, InterviewBit, HackerEarth etc. Mention your coding profile in your resume as well.
+Some of these websites where you can participate or practice your coding skills are GeeksforGeeks, HackerRank, CodeChef, CareerCup, LeetCode, InterviewBit, HackerEarth, etc. Mention your coding profile in your resume as well.

 - Make some side projects(It shows recruiters that you are passionate about programming) or contribute to some open source project to showcase it in your resume if you have no experience.
-Your project can be anything like an android app, iOS app, video game or web applications, etc.
+Your project can be anything like an android app, iOS app, video game or web application, etc.

 - One of the best things you can do is to find a mentor working on some projects for a long time and ask them to guide you.
-You and your mentor can prepare a proposal together and send it the GSoC (Google summer of code).
+You and your mentor can prepare a proposal together and send it to the GSoC (Google summer of code).
 If GSoC approves it and you finish your project successfully you can get the certificate from there which is really valuable and prove that you are a good programmer.
 You can showcase this in your portfolio or resume.
 Google also picks up these candidates if you have a GSoC certificate.
 You can also check the GSoC Preparation from Google Summer of Code Preparation.